linkerd/website/linkerd.io/content/blog/2024/0425-edge-release-roundup.md

 ### [`edge-24.3.5`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.3.5) (March 28, 2024)

-This edge release added metrics to the queue of HTTPRoute status updates and made the ExternalWorkload resource's status as a subresource, as it always should have been.
-It also corrected the scope of the proxy-injector, tap-injector, and jaeger-injector mutating webhook rules to Namespaced (thanks [Firas Medini]!), and cleaned up some documentation in the code (thanks [occupyhabit]!).
+This edge release adds metrics to the queue of HTTPRoute status updates and makes the ExternalWorkload resource's status as a subresource, as it always should have been.
+It also corrects the scope of the proxy-injector, tap-injector, and jaeger-injector mutating webhook rules to Namespaced (thanks [Firas Medini]!), and cleans up some documentation in the code (thanks [occupyhabit]!).

 ### [`edge-24.3.4`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.3.4) (March 22, 2024)

-This edge release fixed an issue where `policy.linkerd.io` HTTPRoutes could be endlessly patched even when they weren't changing ([issue 12104]), and another where the destination controller could generate large numbers of unnecessary endpoint updates when a Server changed.
+This edge release fixes the first of two issues where `policy.linkerd.io` HTTPRoutes could be endlessly patched even when they weren't changing ([issue 12104]), and another where the destination controller could generate large numbers of unnecessary endpoint updates when a Server changed.
 It also adds default values to generated docs for the `proxy-*-connect-timeout` annotations (thanks [Akshay Dongaonkar]!), fixes excessive logging in the injector webhook ([issue 12186], thanks [Adarsh Jaiswal]!), and cleans up an unneeded error message from the destination controller (thanks [Hirotaka Tagawa]!).

 Finally, this edge release fixes an issue that could mistakenly turn off local traffic policy when an endpoint is removed ([issue 12311]), adds a timeout to